PrestaShop/prestashop-specs/back-office/wishlist.md

 - If the product is out of stock: it is saved in favorites with 0 product quantity

 Products with combinations:
-- When a user adds a product from a list page (where they cannot select a variation), the product added to the wishlist is the "base" product.
-That is, the product is added with its default variation and quantity.
+- When a user adds a product from a list page (where they cannot select a combination), the product added to the wishlist is the "default" product combination.
+That is, the product is added with its default combination and quantity.
 - If the user selects a variation in the product sheet, then this variation is added, not the "basic" product

 Customisable products